 Events which prompt a licensee to declare an alert, site area emergency, or general emergency; and unusual events which may be of significant interest to the news media, other government agencies, or the public.

-Serious natural phenomena occurrences and their .
+Serious natural phenomena occurrences and their impacts to facilities.
+Examples include (1) anticipated shutdown of a nuclear power plant (NPP) because of a hurricane; (2) shutdown of a research reactor due to an earthquake; (3) reduction of power at a NPP due to drought; (4) assessment of the effects of an earthquake near an Independent Spent Fuel Storage Installation (ISFSI); (5) major damage to a licensed facility resulting from a tornado.

 Fires or explosions that: (1) affect safety-related equipment, (2) cause damage to nuclear power plants or other NRC-licensed facilities resulting in a shutdown, or (3) would be expected to cause such a shutdown if the plant were in operation.

+Significant operational events, such as valid actuation of the emergency core cooling system, abnormal depressurization, pipe breaks or leaks, malfunction of relief valves resulting in pressure transients, or failure of emergency generators, which cause or are expected to cause a plant shutdown in excess of 7 days.

+Any significant operational problem concerning reactivity, such as inadvertent criticality or uncontrolled reactivity excursions.
+For fuel cycle facilities, this includes any significant loss of criticality safety controls.

 Significant non-reactor events such as safety equipment failures during operations, damage to portable gauges resulting in unshielded sources, or ruptured well logging sources, that cause or have the potential to cause harmful exposure to ionizing radiation.